iExecBlockchainComputing/iexec-doc/ordersubmit.rst

  * m_callback   : is your smart contract IexecAPI address. it will receive the callback.
  * m_beneficiary : is your or the wallet that will be able to download the result.

-Then, wait for workorder m_statusName is COMPLETED.
+Then, wait for workerpoolorder m_statusName is COMPLETED.
 Check that the callback has been done on your contract.
 Successful workOrderCallback tx factorial 10 example :